The Universe in Verse

 To sin by silence, when we should protest, makes cowards out of men.

-Dedicated to Rachel Carson’s legacy, this year’s Universe in Verse celebrates the Earth — from the oceans and trees and volcanos to bees and kale and the armadillo — with poems by Maya Angelou, Adrienne Rich, Emily Dickinson, Edna St. Vincent Millay, Lucille Clifton, Elizabeth Bishop, Denise Levertov, Walt Whitman, and more, read by musicians Amanda Palmer, Zoe Keating, and Sean Ono Lennon, astrophysicists Janna Levin and Natalie Batalha, authors A.M.
+Dedicated to Rachel Carson’s legacy, the 2018 show was a sort of prelude to Figuring.
+More than a thousand people packed in to celebrate the Earth — from the oceans and trees and volcanos to bees and kale and the armadillo — with poems by Maya Angelou, Adrienne Rich, Emily Dickinson, Edna St. Vincent Millay, Lucille Clifton, Elizabeth Bishop, Denise Levertov, Walt Whitman, and more, read by musicians Amanda Palmer, Zoe Keating, and Sean Ono Lennon, astrophysicists Janna Levin and Natalie Batalha, authors A.M.
 Homes and James Gleick, poet Terrance Hayes, artist Maira Kalman, bryologist Robin Wall Kimmerer, and actors, writers, and directors America Ferrera and John Cameron Mitchell.
 Three of the great poets of our time — Jane Hirshfield, Marie Howe, and Diane Ackerman — will read their own work.
-Gracing the evening will be an original poem by Neil Gaiman, composed for the occasion, and a special musical surprise.
+Gracing the evening was an original poem by Neil Gaiman, composed for the occasion, and a special musical surprise.

 - “A Brave and Startling Truth” by Maya Angelou, read by Janna Levin